Adelaide University: Merger progression

 In November 2023, legislation passed state parliament enabling the creation of the new university to be named Adelaide University, previously a colloquial name used by the University of Adelaide.
 An application for self-accreditation authority was submitted to the Tertiary Education Quality and Standards Agency (TEQSA) on 15 January 2024, which was needed for the institution to offer courses that issue qualifications.
 Following approval on 22 May 2024, students starting studies at the pre-merger institutions from 2025 onwards will be issued degree certificates from Adelaide University.
 Students enrolled on or prior to 2024 will also be able to opt in adding antecedent institutions' names and logos on their parchments.
 The combined institution is expected to become operational by January 2026, with an additional transitional period extending to 2034.
 It is projected to have 70,000 students at launch, with one-in-four students being international students, and contribute approximately to the Australian economy annually.
 The amalgamation has been subject to mixed reactions.

+In June 2025, Nicola Phillips, previously provost and professor of political economy at the University of Melbourne, was announced as vice-chancellor and president of the new university.

 On 18 July 2025, the university was assigned the Kaurna name Tirkangkaku, which means "place of learning".
 The name was chosen selected by elder Uncle Lewis Yarlupurka O'Brien in consultation with Aboriginal staff and UniSA's Purkarninthi Elders in Residence.

+The completion of the merger to create Adelaide university occurred in January 2026.
+It officially opened its doors on 29 January 2026.

+Official opening

+On 29 January 2026 Premier Peter Malinauskas unveiled the plaque at the university's official opening, with vice chancellor Nicola Phillips and chancellor Pauline Carr alongside him.

 Campuses and buildings

 The university will inherit seven campuses in South Australia, including its flagship Adelaide City campus.
-There include:
+They include: